cvandrei/ubirch-chain-service/README.md

 | anchor.enabled          | true if blocks may be anchored into another blockchain |
 | anchor.url              | url of Notary Service to send notifications to when anchroing is enabled |
 | anchor.interval         | interval (in seconds) in which blocks are anchored |

+## Automated Tests

+Some of the existing automated tests depend on an ElasticSearch instance running on localhost.